For some people, one of the most frustrating things about raising a puppy is dealing with nipping and biting.

-If the result of the consultants report is that your puppy isn't aggressive than that's a bonus, and you'll get some good training tips for curbing the unwanted nipping behavior.
-However, if the consultant believes that your puppy is displaying aggressive behaviors, then you'll be catching it early and can start a behavior and training program so it doesn't become a lifelong issue.
+If the result of the consultant's report is that your puppy isn't aggressive then that's a bonus, and you'll get some good training tips for curbing the unwanted nipping behavior.
+However, if the consultant believes that your puppy is displaying aggressive behaviors, then you'll be catching it early and can start a behavior and training program, so it doesn't become a lifelong issue.

 When Lunging and Biting is a Sign of Resource Guarding

 If your puppy is lunging or biting when you reach for a toy, their food, or another type of resource (such as where they are resting on the couch or in a dog bed), this might be a sign of resource guarding.
 If you believe your puppy is resource guarding, please connect with a certified dog trainer or behavior consultant who can help you through a behavior modification plan.
 You can connect with me in my virtual Resource Guarding Foundations course that includes self-paced modules, multiple one-on-one coaching sessions, and personalized training plans.

 - Don't play with your puppy's food while they are eating, or grab at a chew while they are enjoying it.
 Think how annoying it is when another person reaches over to your plate and plays with or takes your food.
 Allow your puppy to eat and chew in peace.